Mereenie Loop, NT

 March to November.
 It’s way too hot in summer.

-Mereenie Loop & West MacDonnell route in orange.
+Mereenie Loop & West MacDonnell route in yellow.
 Permanent water points shown.

 road – Mereenie Loop